gateio/gateapi-java/docs/RebateApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         RebateApi apiInstance = new RebateApi(defaultClient);
         Long userId = 10003L; // Long | User ID.
-If not specified, all user records will be returned.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+If not specified, all user records will be returned Integer limit = 100; // Integer | Maximum number of records returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 try {
-        try {
             PartnerSubList result = apiInstance.partnerSubList()
                         .userId(userId)